Jump to content

 2009

-Mainz is one of 10 nationwide meeting places in the Science Year 2009: motto "Time Travel."
-1. FSV Mainz 05 is promoted to the Bundesliga again
+Mainz is one of 10 nationwide hubs for the Year of Science 2009: theme “Time Travel.”
+1. FSV Mainz 05 is promoted to the Bundesliga once again.

 2010

-Mainz wins the title "City of Science 2011" from the Stifterverband für die Deutsche Wissenschaft (Donors' Association for the Promotion of Sciences and Humanities in Germany).
+Mainz wins the title “City of Science 2011” from the Stifterverband für die Deutsche Wissenschaft.

-Recognition as a "place of diversity" by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
+Recognized as a “Place of Diversity” by the Federal Ministry for Family Affairs, Senior Citizens, Women, and Youth.

 2011